aclark4life/django-mongodb-backend/docs/source/topics/queryable-encryption.rst

 Queryable Encryption
 ====================

-Use :ref:`encrypted fields <encrypted-fields>` to store sensitive data in MongoDB your data using `Queryable Encryption <https://www.mongodb.com/docs/manual/core/queryable-encryption/>`_.
+Use :ref:`encrypted fields <encrypted-fields>` to store sensitive data in MongoDB with :doc:`manual:core/queryable-encryption`.

 .. _encrypted-field-example: